Zipper sandskate

 The zipper sandskate (Psammobatis extenta) is a species of fish in the family Arhynchobatidae.
 It is found in the Atlantic Ocean off the coasts of Argentina, Brazil, and Uruguay.
 Its natural habitat is open seas.
+Their diet consists of Crustaceans and other small creatures.
+The distributions of their prey changes with the seasons, whatever is available at the time is what they feed on (Muto et al. 2001).